Linear algebra and group theory: 12a. Real reflections

 \section{12a.
 Real reflections}

-We have seen in the previous chapter that some interesting computations, in relation with the law of the main character, happen for the symmetric group $S_N$, in the $N\to\infty$ limit.
-Moreover, we have seen as well that the same kind of conclusions, with the law of the main character becoming Poisson (1), and the laws of the truncated characters becoming Poisson ($t$), in the $N\to\infty$ limit, happen for the alternating subgroup $A_N\subset S_N$.
+We have seen in the previous chapter that some interesting phenomena, in relation with the law of the main character, appear for the symmetric group $S_N$, in the $N\to\infty$ limit.
+All this suggests looking at more general reflection groups.
+Let us begin by discussing the hyperoctahedral group $H_N$.
+We recall from chapter 9 that we have:

-All this suggests systematically looking at the general series of complex reflection groups $H_N^{sd}$.
-However, things are quite technical here, and we will do this slowly.
-First we will study the hyperoctahedral group $H_N$.
-Then we will develop some more general probabilistic theory, in relation with the Poisson laws and their versions.
-Then we will discuss the groups $H_N^s$, generalizing both $S_N,H_N$.
-And finally, we will comment on the groups $H_N^{sd}$, and we will do some new computations for the continuous groups as well.

-Summarizing, a lot of things to be done.
-And you might perhaps ask, is this obsession with computing laws of characters justified?
-And our answer is that yes it is, the precise reasons behind our obsession, and motivations in general, being as follows:

-(1) First, we will do this for the fun.
-Most of the material here will be research-grade, based on the papers \cite{bb+}, \cite{bbc}, \cite{bco}, written in the late 00s.
-And isn't this nice, to read about what researchers are doing, not long after learning what a $2\times2$ matrix is.